viktoriiaserdiuk11-11/gaming-revenue-analytics/README.md

 - compare user behavior by language, game, age group, and device type;
 - check why the 35+ age group has the highest churn risk;
 - find segments with the highest ARPPU;
+- analyze the share of Existing Paid Users in the paid user base;
+- monitor Existing Players Revenue as a key source of revenue stability;
 - test mechanics that can stimulate repeat payments and user reactivation.

-Overall conclusion: the product has potential for further growth, but for stable revenue the business should focus not only on attracting new paid users, but also on retaining the existing paid user base and reducing revenue losses.
+Overall conclusion: the product has potential for further growth, but for stable revenue the business should focus not only on attracting new paid users, but also on retaining existing paying players, reducing churn, and controlling contraction.

 ## Repository Structure